niscy-eudiw/eudi-lib-ios-rqes-ui/README.md

 ## Overview

 This package provides the core and UI functionality for the EUDI Wallet, focusing on the Remote Qualified Electronic Signature (RQES) service.
-The `EudiRQESUi` object defines methods for setting up and using the SDK.
+The `EudiRQESUi` actor defines methods for setting up and using the SDK.
 The SDK offers compile-time configuration capabilities through the `EudiRQESUiConfig` protocol.

 ## Requirements